Large white

 Insect netting prevents the butterfly from laying eggs on the crop.
 Keep host plants such as honesty and shepherd’s purse away.
 Check regularly for caterpillars and catch them.
 Dip cabbages in water after harvest to detect hidden caterpillars.

-Place an insect house for parasitic wasps; the parasitic wasp is one of the natural enemies of Great White caterpillars.
+Place an insect house for parasitoid wasps; the parasitoid wasp is one of its natural enemies.